Safety lighting and signs

 Need for emergency and safety lighting

 If artificial lighting fails or if people are in danger, safety guidance systems must take over their function.
 A failure could be caused by a power cut or the development of fire and smoke.
 Guidance systems show people the escape routes to outside or to a safe area.
-The
+The following rules specify the requirements:

 - Arbeitsstättenverordnung (§ 4 (3)),